 A Dermatologist's Guide to Beating Butt Acne For Good

-If you want to treat your badonkadonk before slipping into a bikini — which, hey, is a lot less restrictive than yoga pants — Dr. Nazarian recommended a "combination approach, using products that exfoliate and others that help kill the bacteria."
-Ahead, check out the best acne treatments to try — because don't you wanna coddle the one body part that's always 100 percent behind you?
+For a fast-acting approach to beating butt acne, Dr. Nazarian recommends a "combination approach, using products that exfoliate and others that help kill the bacteria."
+Not sure where to start?
+Keep scrolling to check out the best treatments and tips — because don't you wanna coddle the one body part that's always 100 percent behind you?